klippa-app/nativescript-http/README.md

 });
 ```

+**Note: this does not work with the Angular HTTPClient, because it tries to transform the HTTPFormData to json.
+Use the request() method for Multipart posting.**

 ## Comparison with other NativeScript HTTP Clients

 | Plugin | Android | iOS | Background threads | Supports form data | Proper connection pooling | Can replace core http